CopyTranslator/CopyTranslator/README.md

 3. **Config memorization**, your config will be save in the disk, and auto reload on the next start.

-4. `Continus copy`, append the copied text to the source other than replace it, especially useful when the paragraph is separated in different page.
-Check the `Continus Copy ` option to enable it.
+4. `'Incremental Copy`, append the copied text to the source other than replace it, especially useful when the paragraph is separated in different page.
+Check the `'Incremental Copy ` option to enable it.

 5. **Copy source**, you can copy the source by the menu of  the taskbar icon.